EPFL-SwEnt-2024-LaStartUp/prd/template/9-design.md

 ## Infrastructure and Deployment
-*How is the application developed, tested and deployed?*

-TODO

-*Any special infrastructure requirements.*

 Our database infrastructure will consist of two Firestore databases.
-This is needed if we would like to do some changes to the data model or the database in itself in future updates.
-We will need a development database in which we can do tests and modify the data classes.
-Another database will be in charge of supporting the normal working flow of the app for users.
-Modifications to the user database will need to be applied in scheduled maintenances during which people will not be able to use the app.
-These maintenances should be scheduled at times where the app usage is low.
+This is needed if we want to make changes to the data model or the database itself in future updates.
+We will require a development database for conducting tests and modify the data classes.
+Another database will handle the normal workflow of the app for users.
+Modifications to the user database will need to be applied during scheduled maintenances periods, during which people will not be able to use the app.
+These maintenances should be scheduled during times of low app usage.

 We will use Firebase to deploy our backend and to link it to our application.
-We will need to make sure that our applications is not rate limited and Firebase will automatically allocate the right amount of resources.
+We will need to ensure that our applications is not rate-limited, and Firebase will automatically allocate the appropriate amount of resources.

 ## Test Plan

 *How is the application developed, tested and deployed?*

-TODO

 *Any special infrastructure requirements.*

-In order to make sure that our application meets the highest standars we will use different methods of testing throughout the making of the app :
+In order to ensure that our application meets the highest standards, we will use different methods of testing throughout the development of the app :

-**Unit Tests**  We will first need to verify the functionality of individual components or units of the application.
-Each unit is tested in isolation to ensure it works as expected.
+- **Unit Tests:**  We will first verify the functionality of individual components or units of the application.
+Each component will be tested in isolation to ensure it works as expected.

-**Integration Tests**  We will need to ensure that different modules and services of the application work together correctly.
+- **Integration Tests:**  We will ensure that different modules and services of the application work together correctly.
 This includes verifying the integration between the application and Firebase services.

-**Performance Testing**  We will need to assess the responsiveness, stability, scalability, and resource usage of the application under different conditions.
-This includes stress testing the app in case of high usage at the occasion of specific events for example or simply when around areas where a lot of trips can be fetched.
-The goal is to keep the fetch latency low and to make sure that we do not create huge amounts of requests to the firebase in some situations.
+- **Performance Testing**  We will assess the responsiveness, stability, scalability, and resource usage of the application under different conditions.
+This includes stress testing the app during high usage periods, such as specific events or in areas where a large number of trips can be fetched.
+The goal is to keep the fetch latency low and to ensure that we do not generate a large number of requests to Firebase in some situations.